lifexp-dao/lifexp-public/README.md

-# LifeXP DAO – Public Repository
+# LifeXP Collective LLC – Public Repository

-Welcome to the **public-facing legal and governance documentation** for **LifeXP DAO**, a decentralized autonomous organization committed to verifying and rewarding real-life experiences using blockchain technology.
+Welcome to the **public-facing legal and governance documentation** for **LifeXP Collective LLC**, a decentralized autonomous organization committed to verifying and rewarding real-life experiences using blockchain technology.

 This repo contains transparency materials required for: